joren485/blog/_posts/2022-09-18-github-pages-domain-takeover.md

 * Nobody seems to verify their domain for GitHub Pages.
 I analyzed 2463 domains used to host GitHub Pages.
 A whopping 17 (_0.7%_) of them verified their domain.
 Even if my analysis is of by a factor of 10, practically no one is using this.

-In the end, It is important to remember that GitHub does not own the domains, the- users do and as such, the responsiblity for protecting them lies on the owner of the domains.
-The only step that GitHub could take to fully solve this problem is by forcing users to verify their domains ([like GitLab does](https://docs.gitlab.com/ee/user/project/pages/custom_domains_ssl_tls_certification/)).
+In the end, It is important to remember that the users and not GitHub own the domains, and as such, the responsiblity for protecting them lies on the users.
+The only step that GitHub could take to truly solve this problem is by forcing users to verify their domains ([like GitLab does](https://docs.gitlab.com/ee/user/project/pages/custom_domains_ssl_tls_certification/)).

 ### Finding vulnerable domains
 As I said in the introduction, there are tens of thousands of vulnerable domains.
-To identify these, we need a way to search for patterns in data on domains.
+We can identify these by looking for patterns that match Github Pages in domain datasets.
 Two great services that provide data on domains are:

 * [SecurityTrails](https://securitytrails.com/): SecurityTrails collects that on domains and makes it searchable.
 For example, DNS history and subdomains.
 It also provides a reverse DNS search engine that provides all domains that point to a specific IP address.
 We can use SecurityTrails to identify [domains that point to `185.199.108.153`](https://securitytrails.com/list/ip/185.199.108.153) (and the other GitHub Pages IP addresses).